Found this today and Loved it.

 Brake Bikes Lewisham Card

-The consistency and distinction of this unique brand of Bike means that their price tag is the same for all: £350.
+The consistency and distinction of this unique brand of Bike means that their tag is the same for all: £350.
 However, this May, Rachel is offering Lewisham Card holders a mammoth discount of £100 off all her bikes, so each will cost £250, putting you in prime position to snap up one of these colourful specimens for the rest of the year!

 The discount works with a special code for the Lewisham Card; all you need to do is comment below with your name and email address (if you’d prefer to message or email us your email address that’s fine, and we’ll send you the code.
 From there you can order your Bike through her site using the code.
 Be quick, as stock is limited!

 As cycling becomes ever more popular and necessary in our heavily polluted city, think before you buy and make the most of what’s on offer.
-Leave over-priced and poor-service Halfords alone and instead shop with local retailers such as Brake Bikes, Pedal It (Lee), Compton Cycles (Catford), or Vaidas Cycles (Honor Oak) – all fantastic independent bike shops in our borough ready to help you choose your dream bike!
+Leave over-d and poor-service Halfords alone and instead shop with local retailers such as Brake Bikes, Pedal It (Lee), Compton Cycles (Catford), or Vaidas Cycles (Honor Oak) – all fantastic independent bike shops in our borough ready to you choose your dream bike!

 Find out more and order your Bike from Brake Bikes’ website here